bnwest/CeleryPriorityQueueWithRabbitMQ/README.md

 The RabbitMQ management console is a part of the docker-compose and can be accessed in a browser via url `localhost:15672` (user=guest, pwd=guest).

-The Redis Commander is also part of the docker-compose, but is not not currently working for me.
+The Redis Commander is also part of the docker-compose.
+No login is required.

 If you manually startup the Celery workers via
 ```bash